bitrix24/b24restdocs/api-reference/disk/file/disk-file-upload-version.md

 - parameter types are not specified
 - parameter requirements are not indicated
-- no error response is provided
+- no response in case of an error

 {% endnote %}